dtbinh/UniversityCoursework/4th Year/Computer Graphics/CG - Coursework 1/README.md

 Assignment creates a basic teapot, based on a few different line algorithms, and allows user interaction.
-Coded in C++
+Coded in C++.
+Readme.txt gives information on how to run the program, teapot.png contains an example of the teapot.
+The other three are pieces of code extended to fulfill the coursework task.